onap/vnfrqts-requirements/docs/Chapter5.rst

 Many VNFs will have a management interface for application controllers to interact with and configure the VNF.
 Typically, this will be via a specific VM that performs a VNF administration function.
-The IP address of this interface must be captured and inventoried by OpenECOMP.
+The IP address of this interface must be captured and inventoried by ONAP.
 This might be a VIP if the VNF contains an HA pair of management VMs, or may be a single IP address assigned to one VM.